philcog/philcog.github.io/about.md

 layout: page
 permalink: /about/index.html
 title: About
-description: a group blog on topics in philosophy of mind, perception and cognitive science.
+description: conference theme and questions
-tags: [about, philcogsci, philosophy of mind, philosophy of perception, philosophy of cognitive science]
+tags: [about, mechanism, causation, philosophy of science, metaphysics]
 image:
   feature: soft-trees.jpg
 ---